MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > - Build a robust testing environment.
 > - Right size your VMs.
 > - Manage your quota.
+> - Use managed disks and understand workload patterns.

 ### Recommendations